luke-hill/ruby-training/README.md

 If you have gone down a blind alley, and you just want to start over, git makes it easy to clean up and start again.

-First of all make sure git knows about all of your files:
+First of all make sure git knows about all of your files

 ```bash
 $ git add .
 ```

-Then throw away all of the changes:
+Then throw away all of the changes

 ```bash
 $ git reset --hard HEAD